 Road down from Jamestown (Before the flood.)

 I just can't capture the true colors of this painting.
 The goal was to try using unconvetional color choices.
 There is a delicate glow and complexity of color that just turns garrish in the photo.
-All the lovely rockfaces will be destroyed by the county in 2017.
+So many the lovely rockfaces were destroyed by the road crews under Boulder County supervision in 2016.
 Frida Kahlo once said "I paint flowers so they will not die".
 I never thought I'd need to say that about rocks.

 Click on painting to enlarge.